cloudflare/connection-coalescing-imc22/README.md

-# Reproducing the Figures in the Paper
+# Connection Coalescing - Aggregate Data

-This repository contains the raw aggregate data and the scripts needed to re-generate every plot in the current paper.
+This repository contains the aggregate data and the scripts needed to re-generate every plot in the accepted IMC'22 paper, titled "Respect the ORIGIN!
+A Best-case Evaluation of Connection Coalescing in the Wild".

+_By: Sudheesh Singanamalla, Muhammad Talha Paracha, Suleman Ahmad Jonathan Hoyland, Luke Valenta, Yevgen Safronov, Peter Wu, Andrew Galloni, Kurtis Heimerl, Nick Sullivan, Christopher A. Wood, Marwan Fayed_

+## Reproducing the Figures in the Paper

 ```shell
 $ python generate.py